SCCapstone/2-Dimensional/README.md

 ## External Requirments

 This will run off the UE4 (Unreal Engine 4) game engine.
-* Epic Games launcher - found on their website
+* Epic Games launcher - found on their website.
-* Unreal Engine 4 - executable you can load on the game engine is below
+* Unreal Engine 4 - can be installed for free within the epic games launcher.

 ## Setup

 No one time run things required.
-These will not be an issue in UE4
+These will not be an issue in UE4.

+## Running

+To run the project, set you default project path in unreal engine to the cloned repo.
+The project can then be opened in unreal from the repository.
+The project can be previewed within UE4 by clicking the "play" button.

+## Deployment

+Unreal Engine 4 will compile the project to an executable file when instructed to do so.
+Run the executable to test the progress of the application.

+## Testing

+None yet.

+## Testing Technology

+None yet.

+## Running Tests

+None yet.

+## Authors

+Samuel Bunker: sbunker@email.sc.edu
+Max Coughty: coughm66@gmail.com
+Josh Sykes: jksykes@email.sc.edu
+Noah Snell:
+Jonathan Duong: